 Paris Gun at Altenwalde Range.
 The guns barrel is positioned at 60 degrees.

 The name Big Bertha was soon attached to any railway gun though, even though the Big Bertha gun herself was actually a 420mm or 16.5 inch mortar which had a range of only nine miles.
-With the end of WWII also saw the end of the big railway cannons, they were not deemed worth the maintenance as I have stipulated throughout this page.
+With the end of World War Two also saw the end of the big railway cannons, they were not deemed worth the maintenance as I have stipulated throughout this page.

 These huge railway guns also presented a large target to be bombed.
 Why bother when you can fly a few hundred strategic heavy bombers over the target, do a bit of carpet bombing and yield the same results.